Opera Regeolocation in Venice (1660-1760)

 Jump to navigation Jump to search

-This project is defended by Christophe Bitar and Eliott Bell, master students at the EPFL, in the frame of the course DH-405 Foundations of Digital Humanities, given by Prof. Kaplan, Collège des Humanités, EPFL.
+This project is led by Christophe Bitar and Eliott Bell, master students at the EPFL, as part of the course DH-405 Foundations of Digital Humanities, taught by Prof. Kaplan, Collège des Humanités, EPFL.

 Introduction